Discover more from Tech World With Milan Newsletter

 Whatever we want to do, there is always something more substantial.
 We put it in our TODO list, sometimes with a reminder, and then when it alerts us, we postpone it to another day until we forget it.
 So, it goes in this direction, a direction of procrastination.
 Yes, we want to do something about this, but we need to understand better what is happening here and what we can do.

-Jim Rohn introduced this term and further expanded on by John Maxwell and others.
-It's called the Law of Diminishing Intent, which says: "𝘛𝘩𝘦 𝘭𝘰𝘯𝘨𝘦𝘳 𝘺𝘰𝘶 𝘸𝘢𝘪𝘵 𝘵𝘰 𝘵𝘢𝘬𝘦 𝘢𝘤𝘵𝘪𝘰𝘯 𝘵𝘩𝘦 𝘭𝘦𝘴𝘴 𝘭𝘪𝘬𝘦𝘭𝘺 𝘺𝘰𝘶 𝘢𝘳𝘦 𝘵𝘰 𝘵𝘢𝘬𝘦 𝘢𝘤𝘵𝘪𝘰𝘯.”
-And this law is the reason why we procrastinate.
+Jim Rohn introduced this term and expanded it with John Maxwell and others.
+It's called the Law of Diminishing Intent: "The longer you wait to take action, the less likely you are to take action.”
+This law is the reason we procrastinate.

 So, what are the strategies that we can do to fight it:

-Take action immediately if possible.
-This is important if something you need to do is small.
+If possible, take action immediately, even if the task is small.
 Why do we need to do it immediately?
-Because over time, your intention and motivation for taking action will diminish.
-Sometimes we are scared or do not know what should be the next step.
+Because over time, our intention and motivation for taking action will diminish.
+Sometimes, we are scared or do not know what the next step should be.
 Take your time to clarify and make a plan; if you cannot, take the next step; other steps could emerge independently.

 Do something small about it today.
 Take your time and invest something in your goals because the effort you invest in a task compounds over time (the law of compounding effort).
 So choose a job you want to complete, find the little meaningful peace of work, and do it today.

 Why is this also important?
-When you start to do something, your brain will work on this subconsciously while walking, sleeping, etc. This is why we have "aha" moments when we expect it.
-It also motivates us because we have a sense of progress and are less likely to quit once we invest our time.Do your most important work first.
+When you start to do something, your brain works on it subconsciously while walking, sleeping, etc. This is why we have "aha" moments when we expect them.
+It also motivates us because we feel a sense of progress and are less likely to quit once we invest our time.Do your most important work first.
 If we have many things to do and don't know what to focus on, we can use the Ivy Lee method, a great productivity technique.
 It works in a way that we select 5-6 tasks to be done and rank them to work on them tomorrow.
 Then, only work on the first thing until it's finished, then go to another one, etc. At the end of each day, plan for the next day.
 If we need help with rank, we can use the Eisenhower matrix.

 Do weekly reviews